Alliston: History

 In 1875, the town was approached by the North Simcoe Railway to run a line from Penetanguishene through Alliston to join the Toronto, Grey and Bruce Railway.
 This venture came to nothing, but the organization set up to investigate it later turned to the Hamilton and North-Western Railway to build a new arm from Clarkstown (now Beeton) through Alliston to Collingwood.
-The town raised $8000 for its portion of the railway from Clarkstown to Glencairn, about half way to Collingwood.
+The town raised $8000 for its portion of the railway from Clarkstown to Glencairn, about halfway to Collingwood.

 Alliston was upgraded from "village" to "town" in 1891.
 On May 8 the same year a fire started in the stables of the Queen's Hotel, and was quickly spread by high winds.
 Collingwood was telegraphed for assistance and sent their fire engine by train, but the downtown area was gutted long before it could arrive.
 When it did arrive at about 3 in the afternoon, it was sent to the southern side of town where the fire was still burning.
 In all, 30 acre of the town were destroyed by the fire, which received the attention of John A. Macdonald.
 This led to the creation of a waterworks the next year, which included twenty fire hydrants, and the addition of a hook and ladder truck in 1894.

 A census in August 1902 stated that 1,475 people were living in the town.
 A new line of the Canadian Pacific Railway (C.P.R.) reached the town in 1905 or early 1906, with trains arriving later in 1906.
 The local electric power company, Alliston Electric, was merged into Ontario Hydro on May 24, 1918.